guido5544/hc-caas/README.md

 *webhook* - The ip address to call when the conversion is complete.
 If not provided polling is required to check the conversion status.
 *startPath* - If a zip file is uploaded this is the relative path within the zip file to the main assembly file.
 *conversionCommandLine* - The command line arguments to pass to converter.
 This will replace the default command line that exports scs and png files (on a white background).
-*itemid* - If an existing itemid is provided, the uploaded file will be stored alongside the original file and no conversion will be performed.
+*storageID* - If an existing storageID is provided, the uploaded file will be stored alongside the original file and no conversion will be performed.
 *processShattered* - If set to true, a shattered version of the CAD assembly will be generated.
 *skipConversion* - If set to true, the uploaded file will not be converted.

 #### **Returns**
 ID of newly created item
 ```
-{"itemid":"c79dd99e-cbbd-4b6d-ba43-15986b1adc14"}
+{"storageID":"c79dd99e-cbbd-4b6d-ba43-15986b1adc14"}
 ```